Understanding Brain Waves

 - Traumatic experiences and depressive thoughts are stored in Theta.

-- A healthy level is a positive mental state where ideas flow naturally without censorship or self-doubt.
+- Healthy level: positive mental state where ideas flow naturally without censorship or self-doubt

 - Involved with logical thinking, accomplishing tasks